Rolleston

 Forjaz, Jorge, and Maria Antónia Pinto de Matos.
 A Mirror of the Past: Chinese Export Lacquer Furniture in the Macao Museum Collection.
 Macao: Instituto Cultural de Macau, 2000.

-To understand the significance of such cabinets, one must consider the broader cultural climate of the early 19th century.
-Britain had been trading with China through the East India Company for over a century, and goods such as porcelain, lacquerware, silk, and tea had become fixtures in elite households.
-These imports were prized not only for their beauty but for the exotic allure they embodied—symbols of refinement, ancient civilisation, and the mysterious “other.”
+These cabinets depict idyllic lakeside pavilions and garden vignettes, recalling the landscapes of classical Chinese painting.
+They must be understood within the broader cultural climate of the late eighteenth and early nineteenth century, when Britain had been trading with China for more than a century and importing porcelain, lacquerware, silk, and tea into elite households.
+Such goods were valued not only for their beauty but also for the exotic allure they conveyed, symbolising refinement, ancient civilisation, and distant sophistication.

 Previous